Our Trek at Miyada Mountain, Komagatake Ropeway Cable Car Nagano Prefecture

 Upon getting off the cable car, we directly went outside and checked the view of the mountain.
 There is a trail going to the summit of Miyada mountain that we start to trek right after we arrived.
 The weather was just fine from the moment we start to walk.
 The trail is a little bit difficult because of the sharp rock whenever we step on the ground.
 At first, our child stumbles because of the slippery rock he is stepping into, but he managed to handle the hindrances that came his way.

-There was a moment that the thunder keeps on striking loud while we are heading down, which made me feel scared for our lives.
+There was a moment when the thunder kept on striking loud while we were heading down, which made me feel scared for our lives.
 The thunder lasted for a few minutes while the light rain is pouring, then we managed to wear our raincoats.
 After a few minutes, the sky clears up again, but we were still cautious on the way down as it was steep and slippery.

 No private cars can enter the road leading to ropeway station as the road is just so narrow.
 One bus is allowed to fit on some of the roads.
 By the time we went there, we had sawed minor landslides along the road.
 Thinking of everything we went through, this journey is unforgettable.
 We enjoyed trekking the Miyaga Mountain, another beautiful getaway we might visit all over again.